banner image

 Eurobodalla Road Safety Plan 2019-22

-We are updating the road safety plan and we want the focus to be on key aspects we can action to continue to make a positive difference to our community.
+We are updating the road safety plan with a focus on how we can continue to make a positive difference to our community.

 The ‘Double Demerits - Enforcement' road safety campaign was developed to encourage safe driver behaviour on our roads.
 The campaign reminds drivers and riders that during double demerit periods the consequences for breaking the road rules are more severe.